KIRIBATI

 WORKING AGE

-• Support for the unemployed (new cash transfer program following te COVID-19 pandemic)
+- Support for the unemployed (a cash transfer program created after the COVID-19 pandemic)

 OLD AGE

-Kiribati has a Disability Support Allowance, universal disability benefit in place for people with disability.
+Kiribati has a Disability Support Allowance, which is a universal disability benefit for people with a disability.